 How RUO Status Affects Procurement

-For institutional purchasers, RUO status has procurement implications:
+For institutional purchasers, RUO status reaches into the procurement workflow itself:

 For pricing tiers including university bulk procurement, see /blog/bulk-bacteriostatic-water-for-universities and /bulk.